zzelos/heap-2025-intro-to-git/README.md

 **Reminder**: Ensure that your commit messages are clear and descriptive.

-If the GitHub Action passes, you have successfully completed the assignment :D
+If the GitHub Action passes, you have successfully completed the assignment! :D